-Principle 5: Maintain the board as a well-functioning, balanced team led by the chair
+Principle 6: Establish and maintain the board as a well-functioning, balanced team led by the chair

 As a Board the directors have collective responsibility and legal obligation to promote the interests of the Company, and are collectively responsible for defining corporate governance arrangements.
 Ultimate responsibility for the quality of, and approach to, corporate governance lies with the Board.
 The Company holds Board meetings at least four times each complete financial year, and at other times as and when required.